ess-uofc/ess-site/content/english/about/self/_index.md

 ## When will my Application be Reviewed

-All applications for each Funding Competition will be reviewed by the SELF Committee within a week after the Application Deadline.
+All applications for each Funding Competition will be reviewed by the SELF Committee within a month after the Application Deadline.
 Applicants are encouraged to submit their applications early for activities within each fiscal year.

 ## Contact Us